Skip to main content

 • Electronic validation of salary amendments

-• Signature of company agreements (profit-sharing, bonuses, salary negotiations)
+• Signing of company agreements (profit-sharing, profit participation, annual pay reviews)

-Thanks to solutions like Certyneo, each document can be signed in minutes, with complete audit trail and automatic archiving in compliance.
-Use our resources to estimate the gains achievable in your organization.
+Thanks to solutions like Certyneo, each document can be signed within minutes, with complete audit trails and compliant automatic archiving.
+Use our ROI calculator to estimate the gains achievable in your organization.

-Salary management in your company fits within a dense legal framework, articulating national labor law, European social law, and digital regulations.
+Salary management in business is part of a dense legal framework, articulating national labor law, European social law, and digital regulation.
 Here are the main texts to know in 2026.

 French Labor Code

-Article L3243-2: Since the Labor Reform Act of August 8, 2016, employers may deliver the pay slip in electronic form, unless the employee objects.
-Dematerialization is thus an employer's right, governed by an obligation of availability and document integrity.
+Article L3243-2: Since the Labor Law of August 8, 2016, the employer may provide the payslip in electronic form, unless the employee opposes it.
+Paperless delivery is therefore a right of the employer, governed by an obligation of availability and document integrity.

-Article L1221-1: Employment contracts are subject to general law rules.
-They may be established in electronic form in accordance with Articles 1366 and 1367 of the Civil Code, which recognize the evidentiary value of electronic writing and electronic signature when the signatory's identity is assured and the document's integrity is guaranteed.
+Article L1221-1: The employment contract is subject to the rules of common law.
+It may be established in electronic form in accordance with Articles 1366 and 1367 of the Civil Code, which recognize the probative value of electronic writing and electronic signature when the signatory's identity is assured and the document's integrity is guaranteed.

-Article L3243-4: Employers must retain a copy of pay slips for 5 years.
-Employees, meanwhile, benefit from access to their pay slips for 50 years or until age 75 via a dedicated portal or the employer's digital safe.
+Article L3243-4: The employer is required to keep a copy of payslips for 5 years.
+The employee, for their part, has access to their payslips for 50 years or until they turn 75 via the dedicated portal or the employer's digital safe.

 The European eIDAS regulation (Electronic Identification, Authentication and Trust Services) establishes the legal framework for electronic signatures in the European Union.
 It distinguishes three levels:

-• Simple Electronic Signature (SES): minimal level, suited for low-stakes documents
+• Simple Electronic Signature (SES): minimal level, suitable for documents with low stakes

-• Advanced Electronic Signature (SEA): uniquely linked to the signatory, allowing their identification, created from data under their exclusive control — recommended for most HR documents
+• Advanced Electronic Signature (AES): uniquely linked to the signatory, allowing their identification, created using data under their exclusive control — recommended for the majority of HR documents

-• Qualified Electronic Signature (SEQ): created by a certified qualified device, equivalent to handwritten signature before courts of all member states
+• Qualified Electronic Signature (QES): created by a certified qualified device, equivalent to a handwritten signature before the courts of all Member States

-The eIDAS 2.0 regulation (EU regulation 2024/1183), progressively applicable since 2024, strengthens interoperability requirements and introduces the European digital identity wallet (EUDIW).
-Consult our resources for a detailed analysis.
+The eIDAS 2.0 Regulation (EU Regulation 2024/1183), progressively applicable from 2024, strengthens interoperability requirements and introduces the European Digital Identity Wallet (EUDIW).
+Consult our eIDAS 2.0 guide for a detailed analysis.

 Payroll data constitutes personal data.
-The data controller (the employer) must respect GDPR's fundamental principles: lawfulness of processing, data minimization, accuracy, storage limitation, integrity, and confidentiality.
+The data controller (the employer) must comply with GDPR's fundamental principles: lawfulness of processing, data minimization, accuracy, retention period limitation, integrity, and confidentiality.
 The legal basis applicable to payroll is legal obligation (Article 6.1.c of GDPR).
-A record of processing activities (RAT) must be maintained up to date.
+A register of processing activities (RPA) must be kept up to date.

-Transposed into French law by the law n°2023-703 of July 24, 2023 and its implementation decrees, NIS2 Directive imposes on essential and important entities enhanced cybersecurity measures.
+Transposed into French law by Law No. 2023-703 of July 24, 2023 and its implementing decrees, the NIS2 Directive imposes strengthened cybersecurity measures on essential and important entities.
 Payroll information systems, as processors of critical data, are directly concerned.
-The minimum required measures include:
+The measures include:

-• Multi-factor authentication (MFA) for payroll system access
+• Multi-factor authentication (MFA) for access to payroll systems

 • Notification of security incidents to ANSSI within 24 hours

-The ANSSI is the national competent authority to monitor compliance and impose sanctions reaching 10 million euros or 2% of annual global turnover.
+The ANSSI is the national competent authority for monitoring compliance and pronouncing sanctions that can reach 10 million euros or 2% of annual global turnover.

 ETSI Standards